-Kanban, Lean, Six Sigma, Scrum… there are a mountain of Agile methodologies to choose from.
+Kanban, Lean project management, Six Sigma, Scrum… there are a mountain of Agile methodologies to choose from.
 And if you’re new to project management, it can be a lot to take in.
 You may know that Scrum is one of the most common approaches to Agile project management, but what is it exactly?
 (Besides a group of scuffed-up rugby players, that is.)

 Scrum is an approach to managing complicated projects that may have to adapt to changes in scope or requirements.
 By emphasizing productivity, focus and collaboration, Scrum teams build high-quality deliverables quickly and can more easily adapt to change.
 Curious about how it all works?
 We'll take you through the fundamentals!

 When a customer (internal or external) comes to the team with a certain need, the final product is broken up into individual chunks.
 (Traditionally this has been a software need, but the process also works for any project that is comprised of multiple stages and pieces, such as a marketing launch.)
 The pieces are prioritized and tackled in a series of short bursts called sprints.
 Teams can determine their own sprint length, provided it’s less than 4 weeks (one to two weeks is common).
 At the end of each sprint, the team delivers a product increment — essentially, a version of the product that could be shipped if necessary.
 Transparency is a key principle in Scrum, so teams and stakeholders review the results of each sprint together.
 This ensures everyone's on the same page about priorities and deliverables, and any adjustments can be made right away.